AliceHexin/engg1340-project/README.md

-when entering amount, the amount of expense should be negative(e.g.: -100),only number is allowed . when entering the date, try to fill the blank with 0 instead of space(e.g. 20110304),only number is allowed. when entering type and account please make sure your input is correct in Capitalization.
+when entering amount, the amount of expense should be negative(e.g.: -100),only number is allowed . when entering the date, try to fill the blank with 0 instead of space(e.g. 20110304),only number is allowed. when entering type and account please make sure your input is correct in Capitalization. all recrd in one type should be eighter negative or positive, (e.g when you have inputed  "20121212 -100 food  cash" do not input "20121112 20 food cash")

 sample：